Matthew Basinger, MD, FAWM

 Skills acquired during fellowship

-In general, a fellow can expect to develop a high level of proficiency in treatment of high altitude illnesses, wilderness trauma, envenomations, dysbarisms, and tropical diseases.
+In general, fellows can expect to develop a high level of proficiency in treatment of high altitude illnesses, wilderness trauma, envenomations, dysbarism, and tropical diseases.
 They will receive search and rescue and/or EMS training and become proficient in medical evacuation.
 Fellows also develop leadership and educational skills and experience.

-Emergency medicine-based wilderness medicine fellowships follow a standardized minimum core curriculum over one year.
-This core content was agreed upon by the Fellowship Subcommittee and Taskforce of the American College of Emergency Physicians Wilderness Medicine Section, and published in Academic Emergency Medicine in 2014.
+EM-based wilderness medicine fellowships follow a standardized minimum core curriculum over one year.
+This core content was agreed upon by the Fellowship Subcommittee and Taskforce of the ACEP Wilderness Medicine Section, and published in Academic Emergency Medicine in 2014.
 The curriculum provides an outline of topics that an expert in wilderness medicine is expected to master.
 Fellowship programs vary in presenting this material through educational and clinical experiences, as well as some self-learning.
 Most curriculums also include a scholarly project that can range from a simple case report to extensive vigorous research projects.
 Often fellows have the opportunity to give presentations at local, national, and international conferences.

-Most fellowships provide 1-3 months of protected time for the fellow to dedicate to specific wilderness activities, off-site clinical experience, or site-specific research.
+Most fellowships provide one to three months of protected time for the fellow to dedicate to specific wilderness activities, off-site clinical experience, or site-specific research.
 Fellows have used this time staffing the Himalayan Rescue Association clinics in Nepal, working as expedition doctors, or other similar activities.

 Board certification afterwards?